Elsasser Bakery

-The Elsasser Bakery is a building at 1802 and 1804 Vinton Street in South Omaha, Nebraska.
-The building was built in 1923 for the William L. Elsasser Bakery.
+The Elsasser Bakery is a building at 1802 and 1804 Vinton Street in South Omaha, Nebraska, USA.
+The building was constructed in 1923 for the William L. Elsasser Bakery.
 The Elsasser name is carved into a stone panel at the top of the red brick building.
 The building was added to the National Register of Historic Places in 2006 as part of the admission of the Vinton Street Commercial Historic District.
 The building's main occupant is currently the River City Saloon.